burrito-project/burrito-driver/docs/app_driver_explain.md

-# How this app works
+# How the driver application works

 ## Background location service